-- Avoid riding in the front seat – riding in the back seat gives you distance from the driver and the ability to exit the car if something untoward happens.
+- Wondering where to sit in an uber? – Avoid the front seat.
+Riding in the back seat gives you distance from the driver and the ability to exit the car if something untoward happens.

-- Always wear your seatbelt – as with any other cars in Australia you should always wear a seatbelt for your safety and to avoid penalties for not wearing one as a passenger.
+- Always wear your seatbelt – Always wear a seatbelt for your safety and to avoid penalties for not wearing one as a passenger.

-- Follow along with your own GPS – you can use your own navigation Apps to check that the driver is using the most efficient route and more importantly taking you to your desired destination.
+- Follow along with your own GPS – You can use your phone’s maps app to check that the driver is using the most efficient route and more importantly taking you to your desired destination.

-- Travel in groups – the old saying, “safety in numbers” rings true in these sorts of situations, especially if you are affected by alcohol.
-If you do travel alone and feel a bit uneasy call a colleague, friend or family member and chat to them while you travel and to let them know where you are going so they can check back with you that you arrived safely home.
+- Travel in groups – the old saying, “safety in numbers” rings true in these sorts of situations, especially if passengers are intoxicated.
+If you are travelling alone and feel uneasy, call a colleague, friend or family member and chat to them while you travel.
+Make sure to tell them where you are going and what time you’re expected to arrive so they can check back with you that you've gotten there safely.

-- Tracking feature – many ride share services provide a tracking feature for added safety for their customers.
-These sorts of tracking Apps can let your loved ones know exactly where you are on your journey and that you have arrived safely.
+- Tracking feature – many rideshare services provide a tracking feature for added safety for their customers.
+Tracking functions can let your loved ones know exactly where you are on your journey and that you have arrived safely.

-What you should do if you're involved in an accident as a passenger in a ride share vehicle?
+What you should do if you're involved in an accident as a passenger in an Uber or other rideshare vehicle?

-- Seek medical attention as soon as possible for any injuries you sustain.
-Your wellbeing is the most important factor straight after an accident.
-You will need to ensure you request all medical records to enable you to make a compensation claim after the fact.
+- Seek medical attention as soon as possible for any injuries.
+Your wellbeing is the most important factor after an accident.

 - Gather identification information from your driver and other drivers involved in the crash.
-This should include full name, vehicle registration and the name of their compulsory third party insurer, the same thing you would do if you are personally involved in a car crash.
-If possible and safe to do so, it’s advisable to take a photograph of their licence and vehicle including the ride share logo sticker.
+This should include full name, vehicle registration and the name of their compulsory third party insurer.
+If possible and safe to do so, take a photograph of their licence and vehicle, including the ride share logo sticker.

-- Report the accident – contact your local police and report the incident.
+- Report the accident – contact police and report the incident.